mirbyte/WD2ModBundler-mirbyte/README.md

 Requires official WD2 Patch Tools﻿ by Me1ton﻿. https://www.nexusmods.com/watchdogs2/mods/28

-Leaves temporary folders after running (Temp and Patch folders).
-You can delete them after usage.
+Removes the Temp folder when a run finishes.
+The Patch folder is left behind and can be deleted after usage.

 -----------
 How to Use: